patrickmineault/codebook/decoupled.myst.md

 -- [Steve Porter](https://www.youtube.com/channel/UCfOrKQtC1tDfGf_fFVb8pYw)
 ```

-Sometimes, code smells come from a lack of knowledge about the language.
-You might have learned one way of doing things, and kept using that method despite evolution in the Python language. *Reading other people's code*, *pair programming*, and *reading programming books* can help fine tune your knowledge of a programming language and get out of this local minimum.
+Sometimes, code smells come from a lack of knowledge about the language. *Reading other people's code*, *pair programming*, and *reading programming books* can help fine tune your knowledge of a programming language and get out of this local minimum.

 #### Move away from Matlab idioms

 Some common issues are caused by using an idiom from another programming language in Python, where it doesn't translate.
-Many people using the Python data science ecosystem either come from a Matlab background, or were trained by an advisor who came from a Matlab background.
-Some symptoms include:
+Many people using the Python data science ecosystem either come from a Matlab background, or were trained by someone who came from a Matlab background.
+As a consequence, they'll tend to write Matlab-like code, for example:

 *Using magic columns numbers to index into a numpy array*.
 Matlab has a matrix type that it uses for many things.
 You might use the 10'th column of a matrix to store a timestamp, which creates hard-to-read code.
 Dataframes are more appropriate to store parallel data.
 In 3 months from now, `A.timestamp` will be far clearer than `A[:, 10]`.
 [You can learn the basics of `pandas` in a weekend](https://github.com/jvns/pandas-cookbook), and it's a great time investment.